WHOは,増加する健康危機と戦うために,糖質飲料とアルコールに対する世界的な税率の引き上げを促しています.

 The WHO urges global tax hikes on sugary drinks and alcohol to combat rising health crises.

-The World Health Organization is urging countries to raise taxes on sugary drinks and alcohol, warning that stagnant tax rates failing to keep pace with inflation are making these products more affordable and fueling rising rates of obesity, diabetes, heart disease, and injuries.
+The World Health Organization is urging nations to increase taxes on alcohol and sugar-filled beverages, cautioning that stagnant tax rates that don't keep up with inflation are making these goods more accessible and contributing to the rising rates of injuries, diabetes, obesity, and heart disease.

-Despite 116 countries taxing sugary drinks and 167 taxing alcohol, most use low, outdated rates—averaging just 2% on sodas and low shares on beer and spirits—while many exempt products like wine or sweetened beverages.
+While 167 countries tax alcohol and 116 countries tax sugar-filled beverages, the majority have low, antiquated rates, averaging only 2% on sodas and low shares on beer and spirits, while many exempt goods like wine or sweetened beverages.